 The harpsichord is upright like a piano, and has horizontally placed strings, and a keyboard.
-The clavichord is smaller than the harpsichord and some versions sit on a table, while hand held versions have been developed.
+The clavichord is smaller than the harpsichord, and some versions sit on a table.
+Hand-held versions have also been developed.

 The clavichord has a keyboard and strings, and the keys on the keyboard do not move.

-If you compare the clavichord vs harpsichord in appearance were both ornately decorated and designed, with the strings of the clavichord remaining open in contrast to the enclosed strings on the harpsichord.
+If you compare the clavichord vs harpsichord in appearance, both tend to be ornately decorated and designed, with the strings of the clavichord remaining open in contrast to the enclosed strings on the harpsichord.

-People ask, which is easier to play, the harpsichord or the clavichord?
+People often ask: Which is easier to play, the harpsichord or the clavichord?
 Both have sounds in stark contrast to the amplified sounds of today.